 After all, overweight and obesity in children and adults is determined by a multitude of factors.
 For example, the environment in which we live influences our behavior: Are there sports facilities nearby or not?
 Is the neighborhood safe enough to play outside?
 Are there many fast food restaurants in the area?

 Moreover, social norms regarding nutrition and weight have changed in recent years: We now find it quite normal to be able to eat what we want, where we want, when we want.
 And what used to be a large portion of fries, is now a small one.
-Furthermore, we seemed to find it quite normal that there are fat children.
+Furthermore, we seem to find it quite normal that there are overweight children.
+(From fat shaming to fat glorification)

-Healthy aging is a shared responsibility.
+Healthy Ageing is a shared responsibility.
 At least in a collaboration between parents and professionals involved in the family, such as the health clinic, the school, the GP and the sports club.
 These professionals can advise and coach parents in gaining and applying knowledge about a healthy lifestyle and weight, and about the consequences of an unhealthy lifestyle in the short and long term.
-And parents can pass this knowledge and experience on to their child, so that the child can age into a healthy adult who can take responsibility for his/her own lifestyle.
+Parents can pass this knowledge and experience to their child, so that the child can age into a healthy adult who can take responsibility for their own lifestyle.

 Create your own health!©